Fargo's Future Convention Center

 March 24-25, 2025: Travel to regional convention centers

-October 27, 2025: Selection presentation at City Commission meeting
+September 2, 2025: Phase 1 recommendations made at City Commission meeting